 Did you say “real challenge”?

 Being interested in taking on new challenges by nature, I was triggered by the different learning options, regular rotations, travel opportunities and chances to grow in the organisation with the right support in place.
-For all those reasons, I applied and within two months I was hired as a Management Trainee.
+For all those reasons, I applied and within two months I was hired as a trainee.

 A springboard for starters